valsamovich/cs.github.io/docs/how/how-to-api.md

 - The **3xx** range is reserved for traffic redirection.
 - The **4xx** range is reserved for responding to errors made by the Consumer.
 - The **5xx** range is reserved as a response when the Server makes a mistake.

+## Response

+When performing actions using the different HTTP verbs to Server endpoints, a Consumer needs to get some sort of information in return.
+This list is pretty typical of RESTful APIs:

+- GET `/collection` Return a listing (array) of Resource objects
+- GET `/collection/resource` Return an individual Resource object
+- POST `/collection` Return the newly created Resource object
+- PUT `/collection/resource` Return the complete Resource object
+- PATCH `/collection/resource` Return the complete Resource object
+- DELETE `/collection/resource` Return an empty document

 ## Architecture